uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 == Changelog ==

+= 2.0.11 =
+* New: Automatically disabled snippets due to errors will now be highlighted in the list for easier debugging.
+* New: We added a filter to allow users to easily customize the Codemirror settings for the WPCode editor.
+* Tweak: We extended our plugin-specific snippet loading to allow plugin version checks.

+= 2.0.10 =
+* New: We added a way to load more snippets in the WPCode Library relevant to other plugins you are using.
+* Fix: We added an extra filter removal to prevent WordPress core from automatically adding the rel tag to snippets where it may break the syntax.
+* Fix: We improved backwards compatibility with older WordPress versions.

 = 2.0.9 =
 * New: We redesigned the auto-insert location picker to make it easier to find the right place to insert your snippets.
 * Fix: We fixed an edge-case where a snippet getting automatically deactivated due to throwing an error would have its code changed.
 * Fix: Inserting a snippet as a shortcode was ignoring the conditional logic rules enable toggle and always applying rules.
 * Fix: We updated the way we check the taxonomy term id when applying conditional logic rules.
+* Fix: Security hardening for deleting logs.

 = 2.0.8.1 =
 * Fix: Improve compatibility with PHP 8.1 for our error handling class.